dominant-strategies/quais.js/docs/contributing.md

 -   Updating `/docs/*\*.md`
 -   Updating API jsdocs: `/*\* ... */` comment blocks within `/src/`

-When adding a new sections, a [quais Discussion](https://github.com/quais-io/quais.js/discussions) is preferred.

-All changes should be in the JSdoc format.
+All changes should be in the JSdoc/TypeDoc format and comply with [Mintlify Standards](https://mintlify.com/docs/page).

 ### Fixing Bugs